 I was backpacking with my son in Yosemite National Park during the summer.
 We were making our way up to El Capitan from the west and John Coltrane’s take of Rogers and Hammerstein’s My Favorite Things was echoing in my head.
-I was thinking about the things I enjoy most and their possible relationships with one another.
+I was thinking about the things I enjoy most and how they were related with each other.

 Scott Bishop and colleagues (2004, p.
 232) described mindfulness as having two main elements:

 “…self-regulation of attention so that it is maintained on immediate experience, thereby allowing for increased recognition of mental events in the present moment.

 …adopting a particular orientation toward one’s experiences in the present moment, an orientation that is characterized by curiosity, openness, and acceptance.”

 Michael Scriven’s (1991, p.139) often-cited definition of evaluation (often referred to as program evaluation) in his Evaluation Thesaurus includes: